NoBlackBoxes/LastBlackBox/README.md

 # LastBlackBox
-A course for brains interested in brains, not tools interested in tools
+A course for brains interested in brains...not tools interested in tools.